vert-x3/vertx-web-site/README.md

 avoid that you accidentally publish your credentials, run `git update-index --assume-unchanged github.json`.
-Git will then ignore all local changes to the `github.json` file.
+Git will then ignore all local changes to the `github.json` file. website build with html and related tools like CSS and Javascript.
+The website most efficient work.